lumol-org/soa-derive/README.md

 `CheeseRefMut` corresponding respectivly to `&[Cheese]`, `&mut [Cheese]`, `&Cheese` and `&mut Cheese`.

+Any struct derived by StructOfArray will auto impl trait `StructOfArray`, You can use `<Cheese as StructOfArray>::Type` instead of explicit named type `CheeseVec`;

 ## How to use it

 Add `#[derive(StructOfArray)]` to each struct you want to derive a struct of